 If Your Child Is Ill

 You can count on fast, precise care at St. Michael’s Emergency Rooms.
 Our waiting time is usually less than 15 minutes.
 Our Sugar Land emergency clinic treats everything from broken bones to allergies.
-If you child is injured, has difficulty breathing or has a high fever, contact us at 281.980.4357.
+If your child is injured, has difficulty breathing, or has a high fever, contact us at 281.980.4357.
 You can also bring your child directly to our clinic.
-We recommend preregistering so that vital information is on file in case of a Sugar Land emergency.
+We recommend pre-registering so that vital information is on file in case of a Sugar Land emergency.